energy-modelling-toolkit/Dispa-SET/Docs/data.rst

 6. **Cost and Fuel Price**: Economic parameters and fuel costs
 7. **Hydro Parameters**: Configuration for hydropower units
 8. **Reserve Parameters**: Settings for system reserves and unit participation
-9. **Storage Parameters**: Parameters for energy storage technologies
-10. **Sector Coupling**: Configuration for interactions between power and other energy sectors
+9. **Sector Coupling**: Configuration for interactions between power and other energy sectors

 Parameters marked as "Required" must have a value for the simulation to run properly.
 Parameters with default values will use the specified default if no explicit value is provided.
 File paths should be absolute paths or paths relative to the parent directory of the configuration file.